You are here:

 INSTRUCTIONAL METHODS FOR EXCEPTIONAL LEARNERS

-Provides students seeking dual certification foundational knowledge of evidence-based instructional strategies and methods for students with special needs, as well as opportunities for applied practice.
+Provides students seeking dual certification foundational knowledge of evidence-based instructional strategies and methods for students with disabilities, as well as opportunities for applied practice.
 Direct instruction in reading, writing, mathematics, and other content areas, strategy instruction, and maintenance and generalization.
 Addresses curriculum development, selection, and modification.
 20 hours of field experience in an inclusive placement required.
 Prerequisite: SPLED 230 or consent of instructor.
+Alternate years.

 331